Mineral industry of Colombia: Coal

 Colombia's coal output has increased consistently from 4 million tons in 1981 to 65.6 million tons in 2006, when it contributed 1.4 percent of the world's coal production.
 In 2006 Colombia accounted for 81 percent of the total coal production in Central and South America.
 Furthermore, 94 percent of Colombia's coal is of very good quality and is classified as hard, with high heat-generating capacity.
 Coal has been Colombia's second-largest export since 2001.

 The largest coal mines—and the ones that generate the most exports—are located in the north of the country, in the departments of La Guajira and Cesar.
 Cerrejón is considered to be one of the largest open-pit coal mines in the world.
 The 2008 coal production in Cerrejon was calculated in 31.2 million tons.
 There are also smaller coal mines scattered throughout the rest of the nation.

 Since 2000 government participation in the production of coal has been decreasing, and there has been a shift to private domestic and foreign investors.
 Major changes have occurred in the institutional framework of the coal industry in recent years.
 In particular, in 2000 the government sold the stakes that Colombia Coal (Carbocol), a state-owned company, had in Cerrejón, and the new mining code introduced in 2001 led the government to concentrate on its role as regulator through the Ministry of Mines and Energy.

+In 2020, Colombia had 5 trillion short tons of proved coal reserves, mostly bituminous coal, making it the second-largest amount in South America behind Brazil.
+Colombia produced 54 million short tons (MMst) of coal in 2020, with 9 MMst consumed domestically.
+However, coal production fell by 42% in 2020 due to the COVID-19 pandemic and a 91-day strike at a major mine in the north of the country.
+Most of the coal produced in Colombia is exported, making it the fourth-largest coal exporter in the world in 2020, after Australia, Indonesia, and Russia.
+Coal was the country's second-largest export commodity by value, after oil and petroleum products.
+Colombia exported 75 MMst of coal in 2020, primarily to Europe and Latin America.
+In the same year, Colombia was the largest source of U.S. coal imports, accounting for 71% of total U.S. coal imports, or about 6.1 MMst.

+In 2021, Colombia was South America’s largest coal producer and the second-largest producer of petroleum and other liquids, after Brazil.
+The country is also a significant oil exporter; in 2021, it was the fifth-largest crude oil exporter to the United States.
+Despite being a major coal producer, Colombia uses very little coal domestically, relying mainly on hydropower for its electricity needs and exporting most of its coal production.